Marko1310/jokeApi/README.md

 Clone this repository to your local machine.
 Install the required dependencies by running npm install.
-Start the development server with npm run dev.
+Start the development server with npm run start.
 Use a tool like Postman to make requests to the API.

 ## Credits